MakeSchool-Tutorials/Habitual-Swift4/P06-Persistence/content.md

 ```

 The first function takes to parameters a habitIndex and a destinationIndex representing the two indices of the habits you want to swap
-    - We remove the current habit from it's postion and insert it at the destination index
+    - We remove the current habit from it's position and insert it at the destination index
     - We then save the newly made changes to our habit array

 The next function comes in handy after we added a new habit and update the collection of habits present in the table view!

 # Integrating the persistence layer

 Great job folks!
 Pat yourself on the shoulder and let's move towards the next step!
-Lets go back to `HabitsTableViewController` and create an isntance of our persistence layer
+Lets go back to `HabitsTableViewController` and create an instance of our persistence layer

 ```swift
     private var persistance = PersistenceLayer()